kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 These subresources have the following characteristics:

 * They often represent a different API `kind` (e.g., `autoscaling/v1.Scale`) than the resource they modify (e.g., `apps/v1.Deployment`).
-* Despite being a different `kind`, updates to the subresource modify fields within the underlying storage object of the *primary* resource.
+* Despite being a different `kind`, updates to the subresource modify fields within the underlying storage object (same object in etcd) as the *primary* resource.

 **Examples:**

-* An update to `deployments/scale` modifies the `spec.replicas` field within the stored `Deployment` object.
+* An update to `deployments/scale` modifies the `spec.replicas` field within the primary `deployments` resource.
-* Creating a `Binding` object via `pods/binding` sets the `spec.nodeName` field on the target `Pod` object.
+* Creating a `Binding` object via `pods/binding` sets the `spec.nodeName` field on the primary `pods` resource.

-**Validation Process for Scale-Type Subresources:**

-Declarative Validation involves multiple steps, coordinated with the storage layer:
+**Validation Process:**

 1.  **Subresource Validation:** The incoming subresource object itself (e.g., the `autoscaling/v1.Scale` object) is validated using *its own* declarative rules.
 2.  **Storage Layer Application:** The resource's storage layer logic translates the validated subresource update into changes on the primary resource's fields (e.g., mapping the `Scale` object's `spec.replicas` to the `Deployment` object's `spec.replicas`).
 3.  **Primary Resource Validation:** The *modified primary resource* (e.g., `Deployment`) is then validated using *its* standard declarative validation rules.
-4.  **Ratcheting:** Ratcheting is applied during the primary resource validation, skipping checks on fields that were not affected by the scale operation.
+4.  **Ratcheting:** Ratcheting is applied during the primary resource validation, skipping checks on fields that were not affected by the subresource update.

 **Support required:**

-* No significant changes to declarative validation are required to implement this type of subresource. https://github.com/jpbetz/kubernetes/pull/141 provides an example of migrating a `/scale` subresource and includes some implementation details.
+* Declarative validation will need to provide a easy way for a storage layer to map the internal type of a subresource to the requested versioned type of that resource.
+For primary resoruce validation, the information is present in the requestInfo of the context, but for these validations, the storage layer typically [manages a mapping](https://github.com/kubernetes/kubernetes/blob/30469e180361d7da07b0fee6d47c776fa2cf3e86/pkg/registry/core/replicationcontroller/storage/storage.go#L170-L177) which will need to be used. https://github.com/jpbetz/kubernetes/pull/141 provides an example of migrating a `/scale` subresource and introduces utilities for managing the subresource mapping.

 #### Streaming Subresources